 The University of Illinois offers one of the most dynamic and innovative graduate programs in Chinese history in the country.
 Our strength is in the cultural, intellectual, and social history of China from the Ming-Qing transition (1600s) to the early People’s Republic (1960s).
-The two core faculty in Chinese history is Kai-Wing Chow, a renowned scholar in Ming Qing cultural and intellectual history, and Poshek Fu, who engages in wide-ranging research on the cultural, political, and intellectual history of twentieth-century China and Chinese America.
+Our core faculty in Chinese history is Kai-Wing Chow, a renowned scholar in Ming Qing cultural and intellectual history.

 Consistent with the interdisciplinary approach of the Department of History, we emphasize archival research, comparative perspectives, and encourage our students to expand their understanding of China by taking courses in different areas within the department and outside, such as Institute of Communication Research and Department of East Asian Languages and Cultures.
 Within the Department of History, our students can take classes with other Asianists including Augusto Espiritu and Rod Wilson.
 At Illinois, there are over twenty China and East Asia scholars, some of whom are among the most respected scholars in their fields.

 The University of Illinois has one of the best academic libraries in the U.S. It contains an East Asian Collection which boasts over 200,000 books and journals in Chinese, Japanese, and Korean languages and an extensive network of research support for our students.

 The Chinese history program has maintained a small student enrollment.
 This is due in part to the strong competition for funding in the department and in part to the vigorous program that includes research knowledge of two non-English languages (such as Chinese and Japanese).
 After one year of financial support in the program, we work with students to explore a variety of funding opportunities on campus, such as teaching and research fellowship from the Department of History.